athomasq/athomasq.github.io/categories/hikari/ubico.md

 ### Financing and Growth Path

-Ubico is recently profitable, and can grow at a decent rate by reinvesting its profits.
-But the success (and efficiency) of their new customer acquisition motion offers a compelling opportunity to invest in accelerating growth.
-With just USD 100-200k in fresh capital, they can double their sales and product teams, hit USD 1.4M in ARR at close to 3x YoY, and be back at break-even by the end of 2024 -- in good shape for a Series A.
+Ubico recently hit break-even, and can grow at a decent rate by reinvesting future profits.
+But the efficiency of their customer acquisition motion suggests investing more aggressively in growth.
+With just USD 100-200k in fresh capital, they can double their sales and product teams, hit USD 1.4M in ARR at close to 3x YoY, and be back at break-even by the end of 2024, which puts them in good shape for a Series A.

 <br/>